Andre-Satorres/Analytical-Geometry-Repo/README.md

 ### Some functions we expect it to have

-Here are some funionalities we expect our program to be able to execute
+Here are some functionalities we expect our program to be able to execute

 ```markdown
 **Given the equations of a system**